 I am looking forward to the diverse community of students that UMBC has, as well as the large amount of extracurriculars that are offered, as well as the Humanities LLC.
 As for the Humanities Program, I look forward to studying abroad in my junior year, and the opportunities that it provides for me as I begin my freshman year this fall.

 I’ve been lucky enough to travel for a lot of my life, and it’s really shaped my worldview.
 I lived in China, and I’ve visited places like England, South Korea, Austria, and Slovenia, to name a few of my favorites.
-I’m really excited to participate in the Study Abroad program and to truly immerse myself in the politics, culture and media of another country.
-The changing world has so many new challenges and opportunities.
+I’m really excited to go abroad in the Fall of 2019 to King’s College of London, where I will be immersed entirely in another culture, and I will be representing UMBC as a Study Abroad Ambassador.

 Hello everyone, my name is Peri Johnson.
 While at UMBC I intend to double major in Asian Studies, with a concentration in Japanese, and in Music Performance.
 I chose to major in Asian Studies because of my interest in Japanese language and culture from when I was younger, I was also able to visit Japan, and after the trip I knew I wanted to continue studying Japanese.
 I chose my Music Performance major because I have played clarinet for nine years and wanted to continue playing in college.
 My goal is to play clarinet in a professional ensemble that performs the music for video game soundtracks.